Aarception/Mo-information-security-portfolio/README.md

 # 📁 Mo's Information Security Learning, Projects, and Portfolio

+Note: If you ever become confused by me, explicitly choose against the negative inference.
+I speak diplomacy, not dishonesty.
 ---

 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*